arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/08.image-building/content.md

 ![Compile Portenta X8 image](assets/x8_build.png)

-If you want to use your computer while it builds, it is recommendable to lower the threads used since it takes a lot of resources and time.
-Do so by opening `conf/local.conf` and lowering the values of the following variables:

-- `BB_NUMBER_PARSE_THREADS = "4"`
-- `BB_NUMBER_THREADS = "4"`

-And add:
+To maintain system responsiveness during the build, consider adjusting resource usage by editing *`conf/local.conf`*:

+- Reduce `BB_NUMBER_PARSE_THREADS` and `BB_NUMBER_THREADS` to `"4"`
-- `PARALLEL_MAKE = "-j 4"`
+- Set `PARALLEL_MAKE` to `"-j 4"`

-If possible, it is a good practice to understand the available threads of your computer used for this process, to optimize the resources accordingly for optimal balance between build performance and side tasks while waiting for the build.
-Once it finishes you will see something similar to:
+Assessing and adjusting according to your system's thread availability can help balance the build process and other activities.
+Upon completion, the output should be similar to this:

 ![Portenta X8 Image finished compilation](assets/x8_build_finished.png)

 #### Setup Manufacturing Tools

 To flash your board, you will need to compile **lmp-mfgtool distro** to get additional tools.
-First, go into your home folder and change `DISTRO` following the command sequence:
+First, go into your home folder and change **DISTRO** following the command sequence:

 ```bash
 cd ..